GIScience/gis-training-resource-center/content/Module_9/en_qgis_module_9_public_health_ex_9.md

 ---

-## Task 2: Creating Accessibility Area Around Vaccination Points
+## Task 2: Creating Accessibility Area Around Vaccination Points <a id="task-2-creating-accessibility-area-around-vaccination-points"></a>

 1. Open the "Service area (from layer)" tool in the Processing Toolbox.
 2. Select the following parameters to run a Network Analysis.
 The algorithm creates a new vector with all the edges or parts of edges of a network line layer that can be reached within a distance or a time, starting from features of a point layer.